f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 - clear(0) is reported in alertEffect when alarm is cleared.
 - event(2) is updated in alertEffect when event notification is reported.

 As an example, the following set of traps are from a Link Down event on controller-1.
 The first trap has **alertEffect=1** indicating an assert.
-The second trap has **alertEffect=2** indicating an additional infromation about the assert.
+The second trap has **alertEffect=2** indicating an additional information about the assert.
 The 3rd trap is a clear event of the original alert indicated by the **alertEffect=0**.
-Fianlly addtional information is provided **alertEffect=2** in the 4th trap, indicating the link is back up.
+Finally, additional information is provided **alertEffect=2** in the 4th trap, indicating the link is back up.

 .. code-block:: bash